jan-matthis/papers/README.md

 # Papers

 Simple reference manager in Python.
 Uses folders instead of a database.
-Bibliographic information is stored in bibtex.
-Generates a website to browse papers.
+Bibliographic information is stored in bibtex and generates a website to browse papers.

 ## Demo